नेपाली पात्रो > International Days > World Pi Day

 The extensive calculations involved in these activities are also being used to test supercomputers and high-precision multiplication algorithms, which of course also includes the quest to break records that had been kept by earlier pioneers.

-Nowadays, ㄫ/ pie is not only used in formulas in Physics, Engineering, and so on but it is even used to describe periodic phenomena as the motion of pendulum or vibration of musical instrument’s string and so forth.
+Nowadays, ㄫ/ pie is not only used in formulas in Physics, Engineering, and so on but it is even used to describe periodic phenomena such as the motion of the pendulum or vibration of a musical instrument’s string and so forth.
 Not to forget, it is also being used in altering electric currents.

 Last but not the least, in present times, it is not important who discovered or stumbled upon Pi first as long as we all are using it for various uses in various areas in this futuristic digital age.
 But, what is more, important is, the good things, the discoveries and new innovations we can get for the overall development of the human race using the constant ㄫ.
 Greetings of Pi Day to everyone!
 Namaste.
+To Read this article in the Nepali Language please click here.